showermat/squashserve/readme.md

       - The eight-byte number of index entries; that is, the total number of files and directories stored in the index
       - For each file, the offset from the start of the data section to the start of the data entry for that file
   - User data: arbitrary user-defined data may follow the archive.
 (This is used, for example, to store the search index for volumes.)
-This region of the file is made available to the user as a `std::istream` when the file is opened.
+This region of the file is made available to the user as a `std::string_view` when the file is opened.

 The encoder for the file format is implemented in `zsr.cpp`.
 I provide a small utility for command-line compression and decompression of ZSR files in `zsrutil.cpp`.
 Its usage is as follows: